AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_1.md

 ## Cloud Native | Week 2 | Task 1

 known red herrings and write-up inconsistencies
+- use the same subscription that is used by terraform when it creates the monolith db
 - location should be "eastus" not "eastus2"
 - change directory name "handout" to "project" to match write-up and provided code
 - "azure-packer.pkr.hcl" provided from handout contains false assumptions